 Established in 1910, the National Museum of Natural History aims to inform people about the natural history of earth through its exhibits.
 Nestled somewhere within this museum is the famous Hope Diamond, which has gained notoriety for supposedly carrying a curse.
 Apart from that, some of the museum's popular galleries include The Discovery Room, Hall of Geology, Gems, and Minerals, Dinosaurs/Hall of Paleobiology, Insect Zoo, Teleology: Hall of Bones, Ocean Hall, Hall of Human Origins and many more.

-Visitors should come prepared for an experience they're to forget when visiting the United States Holocaust Memorial Museum.
+Visitors should come prepared for an experience they're will not forget when visiting the United States Holocaust Memorial Museum.
 At the start of the tour, each visitor is given an identity card of a Holocaust victim that matches the visitor's own age and gender.
 Ordinary reality is skewed through off-center stairways, weird angles and the shadows of other visitors on the glass walkways overhead.
 An elaborate audio-visual display includes interviews, films and photographs.
 The Hall of Remembrance provides a calm, empty space at the end of the tour where one can reflect on the experience.
 The museum discourages children under 11 from attending.
 Admission to the museum is free.
 However, from March through August a free pass is required to enter the Permanent Exhibition.
 Passes are not required to gain entrance to the museum building, or to go to any of the smaller exhibitions, memorials, or special programming.

 Dating back to 1946, the National Air and Space Museum is home to quite a few aircraft that narrate fascinating stories.
 Everything from the iconic Wright Brothers' Flyer and Charles Lindbergh's Spirit of St. Louis to World War II planes and Apollo 11 is displayed here, attracting history aficionados, science buffs and aviation fans alike. you also have the option of using the audio-visual aid to understand the technical aspects.
 Also found here is the Lockheed Martin IMAX Theater where you can marvel at aircraft and space films on the five-story screen.
 Apart from that, the National Air and Space Museum also has the original Star Trek model of the USS Enterprise on display, which is a special attraction.